Quantum-Corrected Thermodynamics of Conformal Weyl Gravity Black Holes: GUP Effects and Phase Transitions: Conclusion

-In Section~\ref{isec5}, we employed an exponentially corrected entropy model, as expressed in Eq.\eqref{expcorrected}, to systematically compute the complete set of QC thermodynamic potentials for CWGBHs.
-These calculations yielded detailed expressions for internal energy (Eq.\eqref{s42}), Helmholtz free energy (Eq.\eqref{free}), pressure (Eq.\eqref{pres}), enthalpy (Eq.\eqref{s36}), and heat capacity (Eq.\eqref{heaaat}).
-Figure~\ref{EEe} illustrates the complex energy landscape, revealing how scale-dependent corrections become increasingly important in the small horizon radius regime.
+In Section~\ref{isec5}, we employed an exponentially corrected entropy model, as expressed in Eq.~\eqref{expcorrected}, to compute the complete set of QC thermodynamic potentials for CWGBHs.
+The choice of exponential over logarithmic corrections was motivated by their non-perturbative origin in microstate counting~\cite{chatterjee2020exponential} and their relevance in the near-Planckian regime where GUP effects operate.
+We also established that the Wald entropy for the MK solution coincides with the Bekenstein-Hawking area law $S_0 = \pi r_h^2$ in the symmetry-broken phase~\cite{isrplyxx7,isrplyxx10}.
+These calculations yielded corrected expressions for internal energy (Eq.~\eqref{s42}), Helmholtz free energy (Eq.~\eqref{free}), pressure (Eq.~\eqref{pres}), enthalpy (Eq.~\eqref{s36}), and heat capacity (Eq.~\eqref{heaaat}).
+The corrected internal energy (Eq.~\eqref{s42}) recovers the dimensionally consistent Schwarzschild limit $E = \beta\ln r_h$, while the corrected Gibbs free energy exhibits sign changes at $r_h = e^{5/6}$, signaling thermodynamic phase boundaries.
+We emphasized that these thermodynamic quantities are presented as parametric functions of $(r_h, \gamma)$, which is standard practice for revealing functional dependence on horizon geometry, while Table~\ref{tab:entropy} provides explicit numerical values computed at self-consistent horizons.
+Figure~\ref{EEe} illustrates the energy landscape, revealing how scale-dependent corrections become increasingly important in the small horizon radius regime.
 Most significantly, Figure~\ref{CCC} demonstrated the existence of thermodynamic phase transitions through the heat capacity analysis, showing distinct regions of negative and positive heat capacity that correspond to thermodynamically unstable and stable phases, respectively.
+The heat capacity divergence corresponds to second-order phase transitions at $k r_h^3 + 3\beta^2\gamma - 2\beta = 0$, which disappears entirely for $\gamma > \gamma_{\rm crit} = 2/(3\beta)$.